DevExpress-Examples/blazor-dxrichedit-spell-check/README.md

 Follow the steps below to configure the built-in service and enable the spell check feature.

-### Register the Service
+### Register and Configure the Service

 Call the [AddSpellCheck](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckExtensions.AddSpellCheck(IDevExpressBlazorBuilder--Action-SpellCheckOptions-)) extension method to register the built-in spell check service in your application.
-Within this method call, you can access and customize [spell check options](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions).
+Within this method call, you can access and customize [spell check options](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions) in the following ways.

 #### Add a Dictionary